 The station boasts a talent roster of knowledgeable and trusted presenters including Steve Lamacq, Lauren Laverne, Jarvis Cocker, Marc Riley, Shaun Keaveny, Don Letts, Mark Radcliffe, Stuart Maconie, Craig Charles, Liz Kershaw, Gideon Coe, Guy Garvey, Gilles Peterson, Tom Robinson and Cerys Matthews.
 It makes a number of shows of a specialist nature including the Gilles Peterson, 6 Mix and the Funk & Soul Show with Craig Charles.

 Over the past 18 months the network has seen record year-on-year audience growth, record interactive traffic, received three key Sony nominations, been recognised in the Digital Music Awards and seen its reputation grow within both the radio and record industries.

 Programmes are produced by either dedicated 6 Music in-house production teams or a small group of independent companies.
 When strands produced by independents come up for renewal they are put out for tender.
 Once a shortlist has been drawn up independents are then invited to come in and pitch their proposals.

 Independent production companies wishing to hear details regarding 6 Music commissioning rounds must be part of the Radio Independent Supplier Database.
 Find out more on the Pitching to Radio page.

-There are no current commissioning opportunities for 6 Music.
+There are no current commissioning opportunities for Radio 6 Music.

-For queries about 6 Music commissioning please contact the 6 Music commissioning team using the contacts on the right.
+For queries about 6 Music commissioning please contact the 6 Music commissioning team.

 Sign up to the Radio Independent Production Company Database to find out about upcoming commissioning rounds and tenders.